-DESCRIPTION OF FOREIGN-TRADE ZONE NO. 24
+DESCRIPTION OF FOREIGN-TRADE ZONE NO. 215

-Copies of this Zone Schedule are on file with the Foreign-Trade Zones Board, Washington, D.C. and U.S. Customs Port Director in Avoca, Pennsylvania, and are available at the general offices of Foreign-Trade Zone No. 24 upon request at a price of \$5.00 per copy.
-There is no charge for an electronic version.
+Copies of this Zone Schedule are on file with the Foreign-Trade Zones Board, Washington, D.C. and U.S. Customs Port Director in Port Manatee, Florida, and are available at the general offices of Foreign-Trade Zone No. 215 upon request at a price of \$5.00 per copy.
+There is no charge for an electronic version of the Zone Schedule.